Skip to content

 Update config/kxi-azure-tf-policy.json and replace the following:

-• <role-name> with your desired role name
+• <role-name\> is your desired role name

-• <subscription-id> with your Azure Subscription ID
+• <subscription-id\> is your Azure Subscription ID

 Create role: